College Student Personnel - 2017-18 Graduate Catalog

 Prerequisites to Graduate Work

 There is no specific undergraduate major required as a prerequisite for application for the College Student Personnel Program.
 However, it is helpful for applicants to have completed some course work in the behavioral sciences, such as psychology or sociology.
-The quality of the applicant's undergraduate program, letters of recommendation, and employment or other such experiences within student affairs are important factors in determining the admissibility of an applicant to the program.
-Invited applicants must also interview successfully for an internship assignment before a recommendation is made to the Graduate College for regular admission to the program.
+The quality of the applicant's academic performance, career statement, letters of recommendation, and experiences within student affairs are important factors in determining the admissibility of an applicant to the program.
+Invited applicants for full-time study must also interview successfully for an internship assignment before a recommendation is made to the Graduate College for regular admission to the program.
 Applicants for part-time study should consult with the program chair.

-Applicants seeking admission to the College Student Personnel Program should follow the instructions outlined in the Graduate Admission section of this catalog and should contact the CSP Program directly for additional supplemental application materials.
+Applicants seeking admission to the College Student Personnel Program should follow the instructions outlined in the Graduate Admission section of this catalog.
+See http://bgsu.edu/cspadmit for more information.

 Master of Arts